will4381/procrastination-betting/README.md

 ## Running:

 GUI doesn't work in VSCode for some reason so you need to CD into the source folder and run `main.py` via a stand-alone terminal.
-You will likely need to install the nescessary packages in your terminal via, `python3 -m pip install tkinter ttkbootstrap matplotlib setuptools`
+You will likely need to install the nescessary packages in your terminal via, `python3 -m pip install tkinter ttkbootstrap matplotlib setuptools`, might need to run `brew install tcl-tk`

 ## Problems/Fixes: